frasermarlow/singer-getting-started/README.md

 All being well this command will result in the following message:

 >INFO Loading Schemas
 >INFO Loading schema for contacts
 >INFO Loading schema for lists
 >INFO Loading schema for smart_segments
 >INFO Loading schema for smart_segments_contacts

-As an aside, if you work with Taps on a regular basis, check out Chris Goddard’s ‘Singer Discover Utility’ found here: https://github.com/chrisgoddard/singer-discover .
+As an aside, if you work with Taps on a regular basis, check out Chris Goddard’s ‘[Singer Discover Utility](https://github.com/chrisgoddard/singer-discover)’ .
 It is designed to take a Singer-specification JSON catalog file and select which streams and fields to include.

 So that all looks good.
 We can check that we now have a ‘catalog.json’ file in our folder by running:
 `$ ls -la`